-Rigel in Orion is blue-white | EarthSky.org
+Blue-white Rigel is Orion's brightest star

 Rigel’s position is RA: 05h 14m 32.3s, Dec: -08° 12′ 05.9”.

-Bottom line: The star Rigel in the constellation Orion the Hunter shines a brilliant bluish-white color in the Northern Hemisphere winter night sky.
-It’s considered Orion’s left foot.
-It’s much hotter and more massive than our sun.
-One day, Rigel will explode as a supernova.
+Bottom line: Rigel, the brightest star in the constellation Orion the Hunter, shines a brilliant bluish-white color.
+It’s much hotter and more massive than our sun, and someday, Rigel will explode as a supernova.